Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Results: Modeling an India ASAT-like Test

-In comparison with the India ASAT test at face value, both NSBM simulations and the Rayleigh A/M0.1 models have shorter de-orbit timescales than what is catalogued for the Microsat-R debris.
+In comparison with the Indian ASAT test at face value, both NSBM simulations and the Rayleigh A/M0.1 models have shorter de-orbit timescales than what is catalogued for the Microsat-R debris.
 It must be kept in mind that the data are biased, in part, by the latency in identifying the debris from Microsat-R. For example, only about half of the fragments that were eventually catalogued by USSPACECOM were identified within approximately two weeks following the event.
-Thus, substantial evolution of the fragment ensemble, including de-orbits, likely occurred before their identification.
+Thus, substantial evolution of the fragment ensemble, including de-orbits, likely occurred before their identification (or inclusion in the catalogue).
 The catalogued fragments are also incomplete.
 Nonetheless, these biases do not necessarily account for Microsat-R debris having an overall longer de-orbit timescale than what we see in our simulations.
-This suggests, for example, that a higher effective energy than what we use for the collision might be required when employing the NSBM (which is plausible), or as we showed, a slightly lower A/M ratio is needed for the debris, as highlighted by the Rayleigh models.
+Initially, it might seem that incorporating a larger effective kill energy into the NSBM would lengthen de-orbit timescales by ejecting fragments onto higher apogees.
+However, the kill energy in the NSBM mainly serves to differentiate between a catastrophic and non-catastrophic collision.
+While the latter implicitly incorporates the kill energy through the determination of the ejected mass, once the threshold energy for a catastrophic collision is reached, the kill energy does not further alter the distribution.
+In the case of the Indian ASAT test, the NSBM does not adequately model the properties of the long-term Microsat-R debris.
+Follow-up studies might need to incorporate kill energy in other ways, such as imposing equipartition of energy into the fragment sampling on top of the mass conservation we employ in this work.

-We stress that the simulations are not intended to reproduce exactly the India ASAT test; rather the comparison is intended to show the plausibility and relevance of the models we explore.
-The faster de-orbit times seen in the simulations, again at face value, suggest that the collision probabilities derived from them underestimate the collision probability that was posed by the India ASAT test.
+We stress that the simulations are not intended to reproduce exactly the Indian ASAT test; rather the comparison is intended to show the plausibility and relevance of the models we explore.
+The faster de-orbit times seen in most of the simulations, again at face value, suggest that the collision probabilities derived from them underestimate the collision probability that was posed by the Indian ASAT test.

+The Rayleigh models A/M0.04 and A/M0.05 produce a more promising fit to the catalogued debris.
+The slope of each model follows a similar trend to the observed data, although exhibit slightly longer de-orbit timescales, by a few fragments-worth, up to $\sim 3$ years.
+This may suggest that a Rayleigh method with these A/M ratios is able to capture some of the observational biases in the catalogued debris, or is simply a better overall model for this particular event than the NSBM.